Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Taking a bamboo raft and cave exploring.

 We have to wait a while whilst a party of French people takes the last bamboo raft ahead of us.
-The waiting area has posters of wildlife in the area, to peruse whilst waiting.
+The waiting area has posters of wildlife to peruse while waiting.

-I liked the bamboo raft it felt like we’d been transported back a few generations in time.
-It gets us safely across to the cave entrance despite its rickety appearance.
+I liked the bamboo raft; it felt like we’d been transported back a few generations.
+Despite its rickety appearance, it got us safely to the cave entrance.
 This cave was formed under the ocean almost 250 million years ago.

-We clamber up to the limestone cave and the staff point out the interesting designs of the stalactites and stalagmites are still growing inside the cave.
+We clamber up to the limestone cave, and the staff points out the interesting designs of the stalactites and stalagmites still growing inside.

 So be prepared and pack accordingly!